 The most unique concept of buying a car while in a Chapter 13 is that you will need to get approval from the bankruptcy court/trustee to buy a vehicle.
 In Washington, it is often called a Motion to Incur Debt.
-The motion usually will say something like this: “The debtor is allowed to finance up to $15,000 and have up to a $400 monthly car payment.”
+The motion usually will say something like this: “The debtor (you) may buy a vehicle priced up to $15,000 and have up to a $400 monthly car payment.”

-For the better auto loan programs, it is important for your plan to be confirmed and then get a cheap auto insurance quotes for your vehicle.
+For the better auto loan programs, it is important that your plan is confirmed.
 It is still possible to buy a vehicle without your Chapter 13 plan being confirmed, however, you will typically need a larger down payment.
 The best loan programs all require that your Chapter 13 plan be confirmed.

 Here are some other things you need to know before shopping for a vehicle while in a Chapter 13 Bankruptcy: